 - Take regular small breaks for your brain to relax and body to get some activity.
 Sitting in one space for long hours may be detrimental to your enthusiasm and health.
 You may plan little breaks between each task to ensure your mind stays sane.

 Some more ways to study better include using apps to boost concentration, physical activity while studying, or hanging out with your pet to relax.
-You may ask for help from your elders, peers, and teacher to finish a difficult task.
+You may ask for test help from your elders, peers, and teacher to finish a difficult task.
 Also, keep calm while working on your deadlines.